Table of Contents

 **Best Value:** GPT-4o Mini - 87.5% accuracy at 50x lower cost

 LLMs are non-deterministic.
-Run tests multiple times and analyze statistics:
+Run evaluations multiple times and analyze statistics:

 var result = await stochasticRunner.RunStochasticTestAsync(